 Our second priority is to recycle hazardous waste.
 Our third priority is to treat hazardous waste on site.
 Our final priority is to dispose of the waste through a commercial hazardous waste vendor.

 If you work in Rieke Science Center, please contact the Chemical Hygiene Officer to dispose of Hazardous Waste.
 All other areas of campus must submit a work request form to Facilities Management to pick up the material.
 If you are not sure whether your waste is hazardous, please contact the Department of Environmental Health and Safety at firstname.lastname@example.org

-EHS is required to keep on file all of the current as well as archive MSDS/SDS that different departments utilize.
-Listed below are the indexes that are up-to-date.
-If the actual MSDS/SDS’s are needed, please contact the EHS assistant at x8935 or email@example.com
+EHS is required to keep on file all of the current as well as archive SDS/MSDS that different departments utilize.
+We now sort and store all of our SDS files electronically through HazSoft.
+If the actual SDS/MSDS’s are needed, please contact the EHS assistant at x8935 or email@example.com